-How to Overcome Data Integrity Challenges in Life Sciences Industries
+Top 7 ways to reduce Data Integrity issues in Life Sciences Industry

 As we know that Life sciences companies such as pharmaceutical, biotech and API manufacturers need to meet minimum standards which are called GMPs in its product development and execution phase to get their product or process accepted.
 These standards include hygienic practices, work environment, record keeping, specification, testing procedures of finished products.
 Data integrity has a very important role in all of these areas for a GMP compliant environment.

 Sound and meaningful data is the requirement of life sciences industries for manufacturing high-quality products.
 This data must be reliable demonstrating integrity, validation, safety, quality, identity, strength, reproducibility and more.
 Data must be carefully chosen considering the risk to patient, process and product.
 Based on recent findings from the regulatory agencies, companies struggle to meet data integrity requirements which led to regulatory actions.

 Data integrity is one of the important aspects of the FDA’s evaluation and assessment process of a drug application submission.
 For Careful evaluation of data to check its relevance and authenticity with the drug application, the FDA relies on sponsor’s data.
 With the above insights, we can say that data integrity plays a crucial role in the process of bringing products to the market by the life sciences industries.
 Failing to maintain sound data integrity and robust GMPs, companies will have to bear the additional cost to get the approval from FDA.